chiznox6/ishop4u/README.md

 # iShop4U

-A simple static frontend demo for an online shopping site.
+A simple  frontend demo for an online shopping site.
 Deployed with **GitHub Pages**.

 ---